MUzzell/ptpchat/PROTOCOL.md

 ###Message Format

 Messages will be transferred in JSON.
-At the head, a message will contain one or two keys, dependent on the verb being sent. `msg_type` is required for all messages, `msg_data` is not required for all messages.
-Should a received JSON message not contain a `msg_data` element, it should be treated as null (or None).
-All other elements in the head should be ignored.
-These two keys are:
+At the head, a message will contain four keys, All other elements in the head should be ignored.
+These keys are:

 1. `msg_type`, containing the verb.
 2. `msg_data`, containing a JSON object holding the data relevant to the message being sent.
+3. `ttl`, containing the current time to live value as an integer for this message.
+4. `flood`, describing if this message should be flooded to the whole network (i.e. all other connected nodes)

-Both keys, and all verb-specific keys inside `msg_data`, must be in lower-case.
+All keys, and all verb-specific keys inside `msg_data`, must be in lower-case.

 ###Data Types

+####*ttl*

+The `ttl` attribute is used to monitor how a message is broadcast around the network of nodes, its behaviour is similar to the TTL value in the Internet Protocol (IP).
+It is used to allow a node to re-transmit a received message to the intended node, or to the node that might be able to better handle this message (how this is decided is not figured out yet). `ttl` Is a single integer value set to define the number of permitted hops remaining for this message.
+The `ttl` should be reduced by one and then rebroadcast.

+Certain messages require a specific `ttl` to be applied, as the message's purpose may only be for the intended neighbouring node.
+In other cases, the TTL can be of any number, defaulting to **32**.
+See the message formats to view which messages use a TTL of 1 or a TTL of any (marked as 32 in this document).

+####*flood*

+The `flood` attribute is used to broadcast this message to all connected nodes.
+It is a single boolean value of either *true* or *false* and should be used on a subset of messages.
+Upon receiving a message that has `flood` set to *true*, the message should be rebroadcast (and its `ttl` reduced by one) to all neighbouring nodes.

+The `flood` attribute is only set to true on a subset of messages.
+See the message formats to veiw which messages has this attribute set to true.

 ####*node_id*

-The `node_id` attribute is used in multiple messages and acts as the identifier of nodes (and 'should' be unique). `node_id` is single GUID identifier and must remain the same throughout the node's lifetime.
+The `node_id` attribute is used in multiple messages and acts as the identifier of nodes (and 'should' be unique). `node_id` Is single GUID identifier and must remain the same throughout the node's lifetime.
 Whilst this identifies the node in question, it does not validate the node.

 ####*version*